 Tag materials to make them available to be applied to meshes.
 Use swatches to ensure your materials aren't removed when exporting.

 When you tag a material with a name, you make that material available to be applied to any tagged mesh.
-For example by tagging a mesh named BALL, and two materials tagged BLUE and RED, you allow viewers to request the BALL with either the RED or BLUE material applied.
+For example by tagging a mesh named BALL, and tagging two materials BLUE and RED, you allow viewers to request the BALL with either the RED or BLUE material applied.

 Warning: Take care to tag the material name itself, *not* a mesh the material is applied to.